jess-of-the-woods/tid_til/databases.md

 ---

 ### 15 April 2016 - Database in an App
-`git init` -  initialises new git repository in project.
+`git init`:  Initialises new git repository in project.

-`npm init` - initialises as a node project.
+`npm init`: Initialises folder as a node project.

-`npm i -g express-generator` installs express-generator globally
+`npm i -g express-generator`: Installs express-generator globally

-`express /path/to/folder` or just type `express`
+`express /path/to/folder` or just type `express` / ( `express .` ? )

-`npm install` ( installs dependencies )
+`npm install`: Installs dependencies

-if you 'git add' node modules.. `git rm  -r --cached node_modules/`
+if you accidentally 'git add' node modules.. `git rm  -r --cached node_modules/`

-`touch .gitignore`, add node_modules.
+`touch .gitignore` then add node_modules to gitignore file.

-`npm i knex --save` - knex module needed in package.json even if installed globally.
+`npm i knex --save`: knex module needed in package.json even if installed globally.

-`npm i knex -g` - installs knex, makes it available to use as a command in terminal.
+`npm i knex -g`: Installs knex, makes it available to use as a command in terminal.

-`knex init` -  creates knex config file. look at knexfile.js (should point to a file)
+`knex init`: Creates knex config file. look at knexfile.js (should point to a file)

 `npm i sqlite3 --save`